guertinlab/meds5420/README.md

 # Syllabus Spring 2023

 Excluding materials for purchase, syllabus information may be subject to change.
-The most up-to-date syllabus is located within the course in HuskyCT.
+The most up-to-date syllabus is located within the course here on GitHub.

 # Program Information